PRINCETON, N.J. – The ECHL announced on Wednesday its preseason schedule of 21 games beginning Oct. 4 and continuing through Oct. 9.

 • The league officially changed its name from East Coast Hockey League to ECHL on May 19, 2003.

-• 256 ECHL players have played their first game in the last eight seasons for an average of 32 per year.
+• 211 ECHL players have played their first game in the last six seasons for an average of more than 35 per year.

-• 30 coaches with an ECHL background are working behind the benches of teams in the NHL including Anaheim Ducks head coach Bruce Boudreau, Pittsburgh Penguins head coach and 2011 Jack Adams Award winner Dan Bylsma, New York Islanders head coach Jack Capuano, Philadelphia Flyers head coach Peter Laviolette and Winnipeg Jets head coach Claude Noel.
+• 31 coaches with an ECHL background were working behind the benches of teams in the NHL in 2010-11 including Washington Capitals head coach Bruce Boudreau, Pittsburgh Penguins head coach and 2011 Jack Adams Award winner Dan Bylsma, New York Islanders head coach Jack Capuano, Dallas Stars head coach Glen Gulutzan, Philadelphia Flyers head coach Peter Laviolette, Winnipeg Jets head coach Claude Noel and St. Louis Blues head coach Davis Payne.
 It is the seventh consecutive season that there have been 11 or more coaches with an ECHL background working in the NHL.
 Boudreau, who coached Mississippi for three seasons winning the Kelly Cup championship in 1999, was named NHL Coach of the Year in 2007-08 becoming the first former ECHL coach to receive the award.